SCBI-ForestGEO/2023census/doc/positions/internships.md

 ## How to Apply

-To apply, please send a single PDF file containing (1) a brief (≤1 p.) cover letter summarizing relavent experience and how you envision that the internship would benefit your career; (2) a CV or resume, and (3) contact information for three references to Dr. William McShea at McSheaW@si.edu in an email entitled “SCBI intern application”.
+To apply, please send a single PDF file containing (1) a brief (≤1 p.) cover letter summarizing relavent experience, how you envision that the internship would benefit your career, and how your presence would help to make the discipline more diverse and inclusive; (2) a CV or resume, and (3) contact information for three references to Dr. William McShea at McSheaW@si.edu in an email entitled “SCBI intern application”.

 **Review of applications will begin November 21, 2022.**